Pola

 Direct or Indirectly Relevant

-Direct means: “Does Google count likes, shares, or followers as ranking points?”
-This idea persists – but Google has repeatedly denied it.
-One reason is simple: social signals are hard to trust from a search engine’s perspective.
-Platforms change rules, content disappears, engagement can be manipulated.
-That's why Google (e.g., Gary Illyes) has repeatedly made clear that social media signals are not used as core signals for rankings.
-TopMostAds
+Direct means: "Does Google count likes, shares or followers and turn them into ranking points?"
+This idea persists – but Google has repeatedly dismissed it.
+One reason is simple: Social signals are difficult for a search engine to reliably trust.
+Platforms change rules, content disappears, engagement is manipulable.
+That is precisely why Google (among others, Gary Illyes) has repeatedly clarified that social media signals are not used as a core signal for rankings. <cite data-type="source" data-url="https://topmostads.com/social-media-shares-indirect-seo-impact/">TopMostAds</cite>

 The Three-Day Rule (Pola Method)

-Sort Visibility Together
+Sorted Visibility Together

-Brief Talk
+Short Talk

-Social doesn’t work in the algorithm but in your environment
+Social doesn't work in the algorithm, but in your environment

-Make Effect Chains Visible
+Make Impact Chains Visible

 The Five-Track Model (Pola Method)

-An often-underestimated detail: In Germany, around 62.8 million people actively use social media in 2023. marconomy This means: Even if social doesn't “directly” rank, it massively shapes which brands remain in minds – and which are later searched, clicked, and recommended.
+A detail often underestimated: In Germany, around 62.8 million people actively use social media as of 2023. <cite data-type="source" data-url="https://www.marconomy.de/so-beeinflusst-social-media-ihre-suchmaschinenoptimierung-a-819c546ac440ac0a6d5e75d4222c6bd4/">marconomy</cite> This means: Even if social doesn't rank "directly", it heavily influences which brands remain in memory – and which are later searched, clicked, and recommended.

 Unsplash image for forest trail crossroads signpost minimalUnsplash image for forest trail crossroads signpost minimal

-What Studies Really Show
+What Studies Actually Show

-It gets exciting when experiments try to test this connection under more controlled conditions.
-A frequently cited example is Hootsuite’s “Project Elephant”.
+It gets interesting when experiments try to test this connection under more controlled conditions.
+A frequently cited example is Hootsuite's "Project Elephant."
 There, over 100 pieces of content were tested in groups: without social push, with organic social push, and with additional paid distribution.
-The result was clear: Content with social promotion performed better in search than the control group.
-Hootsuite
+The result was clear: Content with social promotion performed better in search than the control group. <cite data-type="source" data-url="https://blog.hootsuite.com/social-media-seo-experiment/">Hootsuite</cite>

-Even more interesting: Hootsuite tried to exclude the link effect by filtering data points with newly emerged backlinks.
-Even then, a positive tendency remained: social engagement was more often associated with ranking gains than losses.
-Hootsuite
+Even more interesting: Hootsuite tried to factor out the link effect by filtering data points with newly created backlinks.
+Even then, a positive trend remained: Social engagement more often went hand in hand with ranking gains rather than losses. <cite data-type="source" data-url="https://blog.hootsuite.com/social-media-seo-experiment/">Hootsuite</cite>

-There’s another data point we like as a “reality check”: An analysis (Ashmanov and Partners, 2019, cited in an overview) found that 71% of the top 30 websites on Google and Bing had social media presences – with an upward trend.
-Labrika
+There is also a second data point, which we like as a "reality check": An analysis (Ashmanov and Partner, 2019, cited in an overview) found that 71% of the top 30 websites on Google and Bing had social media presences – with a growing trend. <cite data-type="source" data-url="https://de.labrika.com/blog/die-rolle-sozialer-faktoren-im-ranking-von-websites">Labrika</cite>

 Visibility as a User Journey

-Third: the team measures social and SEO separately – and wonders why no story emerges.
+Third: The team measures social and SEO separately – and wonders why no story emerges.

 Unsplash image for hands together over wooden table warm lightUnsplash image for hands together over wooden table warm light